MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx_calldown.md

 The <b>LowIoContext.Operation</b> member is set to LOWIO_OP_UNLOCK_MULTIPLE.

+The <b>LowIoContext.ResourceThreadId</b> member is set to the thread of the process that initiated the operation in RDBSS.

 The <b>LowIoContext.ParamsFor.Locks.LockList</b> member is set to a list of LOWIO_LOCK_LIST elements.
 Each element specifies a range to be unlocked.

 The byte ranges to be unlocked are specified in the <b>LowIoContext.ParamsFor.Locks.LockList</b> member of the RX_CONTEXT structure.
 The LOWIO_LOCK_LIST structure is as follows:
+<pre class="syntax" xml:space="preserve"><code>typedef struct _LOWIO_LOCK_LIST {
+  struct  _LOWIO_LOCK_LIST  *Next;
+  ULONG  LockNumber;
+  RXVBO  ByteOffset;
+  LONGLONG  Length;
+  ULONG  Key;
+  BOOLEAN  ExclusiveLock;

-The <b>LowIoContext.Operation</b> member of RX_CONTEXT specifies the low I/O operation to perform.
+} LOWIO_LOCK_LIST, *PLOWIO_LOCK_LIST;</code></pre>The <b>LowIoContext.Operation</b> member of RX_CONTEXT specifies the low I/O operation to perform.
 It is possible for several of the low I/O routines to point to the same routine in a network mini-redirector because the <b>LowIoContext.Operation</b> member can be used to differentiate the low I/O operation that is requested.
 For example, all the I/O calls related to file locks could call the same low I/O routine in the network mini-redirector and this routine could use the <b>LowIoContext.Operation</b> member to differentiate between the lock and unlock operation that is requested.

 If the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550745">MRxLowIOSubmit[LOWIO_OP_UNLOCK_MULTIPLE]</a> routine can take a long time to complete, the network mini-redirector driver should release the FCB structure before initiating the network communication.
 The FCB structure can be released by calling <a href="..\mrxfcb\nf-mrxfcb-rxreleasefcbresourceforthreadinmrx.md">RxReleaseFcbResourceForThreadInMRx</a>.
 While the <i>MRxLowIOSubmit[LOWIO_OP_UNLOCK_MULTIPLE]</i> routine is processing, the <b>LowIoContext.ResourceThreadId</b> member of RX_CONTEXT is guaranteed to indicate the thread of the process that initiated the operation in RDBSS.

+The <b>LowIoContext.ResourceThreadId</b> member of RX_CONTEXT can be used to release the FCB structure on behalf of another thread.
+When an asynchronous routine completes, the FCB structure that was acquired from the initial thread can be released.

 The<a href="https://msdn.microsoft.com/b70838e3-4e80-4ec9-88ba-0f608a1af78e"> MRxLowIOSubmit[LOWIO_OP_WRITE]</a> routine is called by <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/the-rdbss-driver-and-library">RDBSS</a> to issue a write request to the network mini-redirector.